Mathematicians believe Americans are letting their anxieties over math get the better of them.

 Only the weirdest of the WEIRD like doing hard, analytical math problems.

-WEIRD – Western, Educated, Industrialized, Rich, and Democratic – was coined to describe the culture that has come to dominate the planet in terms of culture.
+WEIRD – Western, Educated, Industrialized, Rich, and Democratic – was coined to describe the society that has come to dominate the planet in terms of culture.

 And one of the unusual aspects of WEIRD culture, as I quoted elsewhere, is that it is more analytical than other cultures.
 It more easily breaks complex things down into simpler parts to examine than other cultures.